Venezuela's oil exports sink to 1940's level under tighter U.S. sanctions -data

 Despite the sanctions’ impact on the economy, Maduro has held onto power with the support of the military, and backed by Cuba, Russia and China.

-Reporting by Marianna Parraga in Mexico City and Mircely Guanipa in Maracay, Venezuela; editing by Grant McCool
+Reporting by Marianna Parraga in Mexico City and Mircely Guanipa in Maracay, Venezuela; editing by Gary McWilliams and Grant McCool

 Our Standards: The Thomson Reuters Trust Principles.